Monday, March 30

 The refuge is also home to many birds and other animals like deer, nilgai antelope, red-headed ducks, javelina, rabbits and feral hogs.
 The antelope and hogs are not native and hunting them is encouraged.

 Perfect timing!
-The ranger was just about to put food out at several bird blinds when we arrived.
+The ranger was just about to put food out at several bird blinds/viewing areas when we arrived.
 Again binoculars were free to borrow.
 We went to several of the feeding areas and saw many birds.
 The first one was almost all chachalacas and they devoured the seeds!
 They are one of the larger birds and didn't leave much room for others!

 |